alexlafetra/alexlafetra.github.io/stepchild/manual/manual.md

 ## 0.7 Loops

-The Stepchild's sequence is like a big canvas, sections of which can be highlighted inside **Loops**.
 A Loop contains a start point, an end point, a value determing how many times it repeats, and a setting controlling what happens when the it ends.
 The default behavior for loops is to jump to the ***next loop in the loop sequence*** as soon as a Loop has finished playing through, allowing Loops to be chained together to build up songs of repeated phrases.
 In some cases, you could write your song out in full using the [copy/paste]() functionality to duplicate sections of MIDI data.
 Using Loops to do this instead saves sequence space, lets you edit duplicate phrases as one set of data, and allows you to experiment with varying which phrases are played.

 Like Notes and Tracks, Loop points can be edited in the [Main Sequencer]().
 Loops can be edited much more deeply in the [Loop Editor]().
 By default, the Stepchild's main sequence will start playing at the start point of the currently active Loop.
 If Loop behavior is disabled altogether in the [Loop Editor]() or [Main Sequencer]() and the sequence is played the Stepchild will play through the currently active Loop once and then stop playing.